avishekdutta14/ROPE/README.md

 ## How it works

 ### RDP classification of edges
 It finds the most abundant sequence affiliated to a particular edge and makes a .fasta file.
 The fasta file is classified using RDP calssifier.
 The output file will contain the taxonomy of each edges best on the most abundant affiliated asv in a file name *taxa_map_ROPE.csv*.
 The numerical values generated at each taxonomic hierarchy is the confidence of classification at that level.
+Details about classification algorithm and confidence calculation is present in [Classifier help] (http://rdp.cme.msu.edu/classifier/class_help.jsp).

 ### RDP classification of 16S unique